KDE/kopeninghours/README.md

 ## Supported Features

+The parser and validator is fairly complete.
+However the evaluation feature has the following limitations.

 So far only the time interval mode is supported, not the point in time mode.

 Supported opening hours features are: